WELL Building Standard

 Poor ventilation and the inhalation of PMs have the potential, to cause individuals long-term as well as short-term health issues, such as headaches – often referred to as ‘Sick Building Syndrome’ (2021 International WELL Building Institute pbc).
 The average adult spends on average, 90% of their time inside and within offices, we look to minimise the potential for people to get ill, as sick days and headaches lowers productivity.

 We at Lloret support buildings in achieving a high level of indoor air quality set out by WELL Building Standard.
 Through the use of our Building Management Systems (BMS) and Internet of Things Sensors (IoT), working together to measure and detect both PM 2.5 and PM 10 pollutants.
-HVAC units are, sent real-time data to adapt the flow of fresh air.
+HVAC units are sent real-time data to adapt the flow of fresh air.
 It re-adjusts its flow accordingly, to best suit a change in environmental conditions, filtering out the polluted air and filtering in fresh clean air.
 To ensure the enhanced air quality, monitoring and the filtration of fresh air is maintained throughout the entirety of a building - meeting the WELL Certifications for a building.

 Comfort